Considerations During the Selection Process

 Most of the public meeting places available in the county are FCPS facilities.
 In many cases, these facilities are provided free of charge to organizations such as homeowners associations, 4H, scouting groups, county employee organizations, and cultural and civic groups.
 In addition:

-- FCPS Office of Food and Nutrition Services prepare 90,750 senior citizen meals annually at 13 school sites.
+- FCPS Office of Food and Nutrition Services prepares 90,750 senior citizen meals annually at 13 school sites.

 Neighborhood and Community Services

 The Fairfax County Department of Community and Recreation Services is the largest “outside” user of FCPS facilities.
-The result is an outstanding recreation program at minimum cost to Fairfax County taxpayers.
+The result is an outstanding recreation program at minimal cost to Fairfax County taxpayers.
 For example:

-- Last year, more than 250,000 individuals participated in recreation activities—the vast majority using FCPS facilities.
+- Last year, more than 250,000 individuals participated in recreation activities, with the vast majority using FCPS facilities.

 - Community groups used 245 school gymnasium courts during the past year for recreational basketball, volleyball, and other indoor activities.

 - 559 school athletic fields, representing 68 percent of all the fields available in the county, were used in last year’s recreation program.